The Night Before (James album): Composition

 Musically, The Night Before has been described as power pop and space rock, with up-tempo, happy tracks.
 Some parts of the release saw the band re-tread the same ground as before, with loud aggressive guitars and distorted vocals parts from Booth.
 Other sections featured Booth unaltered vocals over electronic backgrounds or echo-affected guitar work.
 "It's Hot" is a keyboard-led track with synthesized-beats and electronic sounds, and was compared to Joy Division.
 Discussing "Crazy", Booth said he was suffering with liver disease in his teenage years and would hallucinate because of it; the song was reminiscent of the work of U2.
 "Ten Below" sees Booth reflect on listening to John Peel's radio show while enduring education in a Welsh boarding school.

 "Porcupine" discusses self-defence; Booth seeing himself as the animal of the same name, against a skunk.
 The slide guitar recalled the dream pop sound of Cocteau Twins and U2 guitarist The Edge.
 "Shine" is a mid-tempo track that criticizes rich people, and was also compared to U2.
 "Dr Hellier" talks about the Iraq War and the film Fantastic Voyage (1966).
 It incorporated basslines in the vein of New Order.
 Booth wrote it after having shoulder operation with a James Bond-esque doctor.
-"All My Letters" was written after Booth was featured on The Jonathan Ross Show alongside Will Smith and Jay-Z; it talks about the cost of fame.
+"All My Letters" was written after Booth was featured on Friday Night with Jonathan Ross alongside Will Smith and Jay-Z; it talks about the cost of fame.
 The closing song, "Hero", evokes the gospel blues and electronic sound of Cold War Kids.